Intersex rights in Spain: History

 During the rule of the Roman Empire, Roman customs stated that people born with ambiguous genitals were signs of bad omen and monsters that had to be killed in a purification ceremony.
-During the time when they ruled over Hispania those rules were no longer enforced and intersex people had the right to be married.
+During the time when the Romans ruled over Hispania those rules were no longer enforced and intersex people had the right to be married.

 When the Umayyad Caliphate ruled over the Iberian Peninsula, medieval Muslims acknowledged the existence of intersex people, known as khuntha (خنثى).
 When the sex of the person was not ambiguous, they were considered to be of the predominant sex, and when the sex could not be determined easily, they would be considered as a third sex.
 According to Sharia law, different rules applied to men and women—for example, in the case of inheritances.
 Sometimes an exploration of the anatomy of the khuntha was required to determine if a person had to follow the laws pertaining to women or to men.

 During the Middle Ages, the Catholic Church taught that only two sexes exist: male and female.
 Non-ambiguous intersex people were considered to belong to the gender they were more alike and people with ambiguous genitalia had to choose a sex and abide by it.
 Intersex people had to comply with the current laws in regard to the chosen gender throughout their entire lives.
 For example, if an intersex person chose to live as a man, that person would be convicted on the grounds of sodomy if they were to have sexual relations with a man and if they chose to live as a woman, it would be illegal to have sex with a woman but would be allowed to do so with a man.